 Injection molded plastics are used to produce a range of parts, from small electronic components to larger pieces of equipment.

-A bad design can mean losing time and money correcting mistakes, while the right design can result in durable, high-quality parts.
+A bad design for your plastic mold injection parts can mean losing time and money correcting mistakes, while the right design can result in durable, high-quality parts.

 In this article, we’ll look at some of the considerations that go into designing a part for plastic injection molding, including wall thickness transitions, ribs for stability, bosses for attachments and assembly, and draft angles to assist in removing the part from the mold.